data-gymnasia/courses/content/programming-in-python/content.md

 ### yagmail

 The first hurdle is to securely authorize your Python program to access your email account.
-We'll do this for Gmail accounts using a package called [yagmail](https://github.com/kootenpv/yagmail).
-You will want to do this on your computer, because the authorization step involves using your operating system keychain.
+You're a Gmail user, so you search for a Gmail package for Python and find [yagmail](https://github.com/kootenpv/yagmail).

-Following the installation instructions, we run _{code.language-python}pip3 install yagmail[all]_ from the [command line](gloss:command-line) to install _{code.language-python}yagmail_.
+Following the installation instructions on the project GitHub page, you run _{code.language-python}pip3 install yagmail[all]_ from the [command line](gloss:command-line) to install _{code.language-python}yagmail_.

 _{button.next-step} Continue_

 ---
 > id: step-158

-Continuing to follow the instructions, we run
+Continuing to follow the instructions, you run

     pre: code.language-python
       | import yagmail
       | yagmail.register('mygmailusername')

 and enter the password for the Gmail account in the resulting password prompt.
-This stores the password in the operating system keychain so we don't have to keep entering it.
+This stores the password in the operating system keychain so you don't have to keep entering it.

 _{button.next-step} Continue_

 ---
 > id: step-159

-Now we can set up an _{code.language-python}SMTP_ object for sending messages.
+Now you can set up an _{code.language-python}SMTP_ object for sending messages.

     pre: code.language-python
       | yag = yagmail.SMTP("mygmailusername@gmail.com")

-In the documentation, we read that this object has a _{code.language-python}send_ method whose parameter list includes _{code.language-python}to_, _{code.language-python}subject_, and _{code.language-python}contents_.
-We want to call this method once for each recipient, and for that we will use a [[for loop|while loop|if statement]].
+In the documentation, you read that this object has a _{code.language-python}send_ method whose parameter list includes _{code.language-python}to_, _{code.language-python}subject_, and _{code.language-python}contents_. you want to call this method once for each recipient, and for that you use a [[for loop|while loop|if statement]].

 ---
 > id: step-160

 ### CSV

-Before sending the message, we have to figure out to store the data for each recipient and how to insert that data into the message.
+Before sending the message, you have to figure out to store the data for each recipient and how to insert that data into the message.
 One easy solution to the former problem is to store the data in a spreadsheet.
-We don't even need spreadsheet software if our data is straightforward enough.
-We make a file called _{code.language-markup}mail-merge-data.csv_, open it in a text editor, and insert the contents
+You decide to skip the spreadsheet software since the situation is so simple.
+Instead, you make a file called _{code.language-markup}mail-merge-data.csv_, open it in a text editor, and insert the contents

     pre
       | Name,Email,Status